PATRIC3/oxcart/README.md

 Notes:
 - The `--recursive` flag installs some submodules in `lib/`
-- `bower install` installs some third-party (front-end) dependencies
+- `bower install` installs some third-party (client-side) dependencies

-Then point your favorite webserver at `oxcart`

 ### Build